Jonathan97-web/CaseStudyRoadsurferReact/README.md

   9.2 Can scroll between individual weeks.
   9.3 Filtration between locations now changes the dates so that the first booking can be found upon first selecting location/station.
   9.4 Start date is now from the first booking for each location.
+10. Deployment and build to Github Pages.
+  -- The deployed version can be found [here](https://jonathan97-web.github.io/casestudyreact/) or by pressing on the live site link in the top of the readme.

 ----